sampl/protolang/contributing.md

 How to get started:

 - Read the [developer documentation](https://github.com/sampl/protolang/blob/main/developers.md)
-- If you have an idea for a new feature, [start a discussion](https://github.com/sampl/protolang/discussions) (coming soon)
+- If you have an idea for a new feature, [start a discussion](https://github.com/sampl/protolang/discussions)
-- Take a look at the [Github issues list](https://github.com/sampl/protolang/issues) (coming soon) for good first issues
+- Take a look at the [Github issues list](https://github.com/sampl/protolang/issues) for good first issues
 - Or [contact us](https://protolang.com/contact/) directly

 ## Other help